rails/rails/guides/source/ruby_on_rails_guides_guidelines.md

 -----------

 Before generating the guides, make sure that you have the latest version of Bundler installed on your system.
-You can find the latest Bundler version [here](https://rubygems.org/gems/bundler).
-As of this writing, it's v1.17.1.

 To install the latest version of Bundler, run `gem install bundler`.

+If you already have Bundler installed, you can update with `gem update bundler`.

 ### Generation